h585660/openai-SDK4.0-DALL-e-template/README.md

 2. **Install Dependencies:**
-   Navigate to your project directory and run: npm install axios next react react-dom
+   Navigate to your project directory and run: npm install axios next react react-dom openai@latest

 3. **Environment Variables:**
    Create a `.env` file in your root directory and add your OpenAI API key: